This open letter is also available in:

-October 23, 2025
+October 24, 2025

 To

-The Minister of Posts and Telecommunications, The Minister of Territorial Administration, The Chief Executive Officers of telecommunications operators in Cameroon,
+The Chief Executive Officers of telecommunications operators in Cameroon,

 Subject: Call for transparency and guaranteed continuity of Internet access in Cameroon

-We, organizations and actors of Cameroonian and international civil society committed to the defense of human and digital rights, express our deep concern about the Internet disruptionsobserved since the morning of October 23, 2025, throughout Cameroon.
+We, organizations and actors of Cameroonian and international civil society committed to the defense of human and digital rights, express our deep concern about the Internet disruptions observed since the morning of October 23, 2025, throughout Cameroon.

 Such disruptions negatively affect the ability of citizens, journalists, businesses, and organizations to communicate freely and access information.